pablopez/pong_android/README.md

 This project uses **Vue 3**, **TypeScript**, and **Tailwind CSS** to implement a basic Pong game.
 It is configured with **Vite** for bundling and **Capacitor** to build a native Android APK.

+The paddle can be controlled with the mouse, by dragging on touch screens, or using the left and right arrow keys when a keyboard is available.

 ## Development

 Install dependencies: